unix1984/btrfs-delvols/README.md

 *Example:
-1) echo only: btrfs-rmdir -e /path/to/dir
+1) echo only: btrfs-delvols -e /path/to/dir
-2) delete!: btrfs-rmdir -d /path/to/dir
+2) delete!: btrfs-delvols -d /path/to/dir

 * [-e] - echo only
 * [-d] - delete all subvolumes